 Cost is always a consideration, however there are many fine rifles in upper and lower price ranges that will do the job.
 Types of actions are important as well, but mainly for personal tastes.
-However there are a few things that should matter on the best .22lr hunting rifle.
+However there are a few things that should matter on the best .22lr hunting rifle in 2022.

 - All weather construction: Polymer stocked guns offer superior protection when hunting in less than perfect conditions.

 - Accuracy: This needs little explaining.
 An inaccurate rifle is no good for hunting.

 - Good iron sights: While many hunters prefer scopes or other optics, the short range of the .22lr means a lot of folks still will just use their iron sights.

 - Built for accuracy.
 While minute of tin can is “good enough”, an ethical hunter will choose a more perfect rifle whenever possible.

 With those points in mind, the ideal choice for best 22 rifle for hunting is the Ruger American Rimfire Compact.

 Ruger American Rimfire Compact

 The all weather polymer stock will withstand any weather conditions you might choose to be hunting in.
 What is especially nice is the fact the Ruger American Rimfire Compact also has an adjustable comb on the stock, shipping with two different combs which can be installed.
 This can change both the length of pull and make it easier to use with iron sights or optics.